Now-Micro/DICE-Docs/en/Identity/Register.md

 There are two primary ways to register with DICE:
 - Receive an email invitation from an Organization Administrator
+    - "Invite a User" in [Organization Management](https://diceapp.nowmicro.com/Organization)
+    - "Invite New User" button on the [DICE Dashboared](https://diceapp.nowmicro.com)

-- Visit https://diceapp.nowmicro.com, select Register and then ask your Organization Administrator to add you to a role
+- Visit https://diceapp.nowmicro.com, select Register and then ask your Organization Administrator to add you to a role via the invite process.

 Registration does require verification of the email address of the account.
 Please check your Spam/Junk folders and ensure you have verified your account.
 You may receive two separate emails requiring action depending on your provisioning method.